Soviet Armed Forces: The end of the Soviet Union

 By mid-1991, the Soviet Union had reached a state of emergency.
 According to the official commission (the Soviet Academy of Sciences) appointed by the Supreme Soviet (the higher chamber of the Russian parliament) immediately after the events of August 1991, the Army did not play a significant role in what some describe as coup d'état of old-guard communists.
 Commanders sent tanks into the streets of Moscow, but (according to all the commanders and soldiers) only with orders to ensure the safety of the people.
 It remains unclear why exactly the military forces entered the city, but they clearly did not have the goal of overthrowing Gorbachev (absent on the Black Sea coast at the time) or the government.
 The coup failed primarily because the participants did not take any decisive action, and after several days of their inaction the coup simply stopped.
 Only one confrontation took place between civilians and the tank crews during the coup, which led to the deaths of three civilians.
 Although the victims became proclaimed heroes, the authorities acquitted the tank crew of all charges.
 Nobody issued orders to shoot at anyone.

 Following the coup attempt of August 1991, the leadership of the Soviet Union retained practically no authority over the component republics.
 Nearly every Soviet Republic declared its intention to secede and began passing laws defying the Supreme Soviet.
 On December 8, 1991, the Presidents of Russia, Belarus, and Ukraine declared the Soviet Union dissolved and signed the document setting up the Commonwealth of Independent States (CIS).
 Gorbachev finally resigned on December 25, 1991, and the following day the Supreme Soviet, the highest governmental body, dissolved itself, officially ending the Soviet Union's existence.
 For the next year and a half various attempts were made to keep the Soviet military in existence as the United Armed Forces of the Commonwealth of Independent States.
 Steadily, the units stationed in Ukraine and some other breakaway republics swore loyalty to their new national governments, while a series of treaties between the newly independent states divided up the military's assets.
 Following dissolution of the Soviet Union, the Soviet Army dissolved and the USSR's successor states shared out its assets among themselves.
-The share out mostly occurred on a regional basis, with Soviet soldiers from Russia becoming part of the new Russian Army, while Soviet soldiers originating from Kazakhstan became part of the new Kazakh Army.
+The share out mostly occurred on a regional basis, with Soviet soldiers from Russia becoming part of the new Russian Army, while Soviet soldiers originating from Kazakhstan became part of the new Kazakh Armed Forces.